Learn more about Willie Nelson here!

 On a much more personal level, Nelson was dealt another devastating blow when his son Billy committed suicide on Christmas Day in 1991.
 Still, Nelson managed to keep going and keep recording.
 Several of his albums, including Across the Borderline (1993) and Healing Hands of Time (1994) reached the top 20 on the country album charts.

 Not only is he generous with his money, but also his time.
 Over the years, Nelson has shown a deep commitment to his fans.
-After a show, "He'll stay there for hours, signing autographs and meeting people," friend Kris Kristofferson told Texas Monthly.
+After a show, “He’ll stay there for hours, signing autographs and meeting people,” friend Kris Kristofferson told Texas Monthly.
 And Nelson shows no signs of slowing down.
-He still tours heavily, playing approximately 150 to 200 dates a year.
+He still tours heavily, playing approximately 150 dates a year at the age of 82.

 Willie Nelson received Kennedy Center Honors in 1998.
 A star-studded television special celebrating his 70th birthday aired in 2003.